-The biggest limitation of deep learning models is they learn through observations.
-This means they only know what was in the data on which they trained.
-If a user has a small amount of data or it comes from one specific source that is not necessarily representative of the broader functional area, the models will not learn in a way that is generalizable.
+- They learn through observations, which means they only know what was in the data on which they trained.
+If a user has a small amount of data or it comes from one specific source that is not necessarily representative of the broader functional area, the models do not learn in a way that is generalizable.

-The issue of biases is also a major problem for deep learning models.
-If a model trains on data that contains biases, the model will reproduce those biases in its predictions.
-This has been a vexing problem for deep learning programmers because models learn to differentiate based on subtle variations in data elements.
+- The issue of biases is also a major problem for deep learning models.
+If a model trains on data that contains biases, the model reproduces those biases in its predictions.
+This has been a vexing problem for deep learning programmers as models learn to differentiate based on subtle variations in data elements.
 Often, the factors it determines are important are not made explicitly clear to the programmer.
 This means, for example, a facial recognition model might make determinations about people's characteristics based on things like race or gender without the programmer being aware.

-The learning rate can also become a major challenge to deep learning models.
-If the rate is too high, then the model will converge too quickly, producing a less-than-optimal solution.
-If the rate is too low, then the process may get stuck, and it will be even harder to reach a solution.
+- The learning rate also becomes a major challenge to deep learning models.
+If the rate is too high, then the model converges too quickly, producing a less-than-optimal solution.
+If the rate is too low, then the process may get stuck, and it is even harder to reach a solution.

-The hardware requirements for deep learning models can also create limitations.
+- The hardware requirements for deep learning models also create limitations.
 Multicore high-performing graphics processing units (GPUs) and other similar processing units are required to ensure improved efficiency and decreased time consumption.
 However, these units are expensive and use large amounts of energy.
-Other hardware requirements include random access memory and a hard disk drive (HDD) or RAM-based solid-state drive (SSD).
+Other hardware requirements include RAM and a hard disk drive or RAM-based solid-state drive.

 Other limitations and challenges include the following:

-- Deep learning requires large amounts of data.
-Furthermore, the more powerful and accurate models will need more parameters, which, in turn, require more data.
+- Requires large amounts of data.
+Furthermore, the more powerful and accurate models need more parameters, which, in turn, require more data.

-- Once trained, deep learning models become inflexible and cannot handle multitasking.
+- Lack of multitasking.
+Once trained, deep learning models become inflexible and cannot handle multitasking.
 They can deliver efficient and accurate solutions but only to one specific problem.
 Even solving a similar problem would require retraining the system.

-- Any application that requires reasoning -- such as programming or applying the scientific method -- long-term planning and algorithmlike data manipulation is completely beyond what current deep learning techniques can do, even with large data.
+- Lack of reasoning.
+Any application that requires reasoning -- such as programming or applying the scientific method -- long-term planning and algorithm-like data manipulation is completely beyond what current deep learning techniques can do, even with large amounts of data.

 Deep learning vs. machine learning